Guide

 What is CSS?

-CSS (which stands for Cascading Style Sheets) is how front end developers apply style to HTML elements.
+Cascading Style Sheets (known as CSS) is how front end developers apply style to HTML elements.

-Let’s simplify the relationship between HTML, CSS, and Javascript, by way of analogy.
-Say you want to build a car out of HTML, CSS, and JavaScript.
+We’ll use an analogy to tie HTML, CSS, and Javascript together.
+Say you want to build a house out of HTML, CSS, and JavaScript:

-• At this stage, if we were to imagine this car were actually a website, our HTML would resemble nothing more than a sad-looking heap of disparate parts (or elements).
-Fortunately, browsers have a default style preset and the browser would likely interpret our collection of parts as a car.
+• At this stage, we’d have something resembling a finished house, but our HTML would simply be a bland, empty, unfinished pile of disparate parts (or elements).
+That no one would want to live in!
+However, the basics are there, and since browsers have a default style preset, the browser would likely interpret our building as a “house.”

-• Similarly, if you had a website with no default styling, it would be a wreck.
-This is where CSS comes in.
-You’d use CSS to say: "my wheels are black; two in the front; two in the back; my windows are clear; the steering wheel is black and goes on the driver’s side."
-CSS is used to control the layout and presentation of the car (or website).
+• Comparatively, if you had a website with no default styling, it would be pretty much useless.
+Enter CSS.
+You’d use CSS to say: "the walls hold up the roof, my siding is beige, with brick styling in the front; my windows are clear glass and have green shutters; the main door is also green and opens in the front."
+CSS is used to control the layout and presentation of the house (or website).

 Where did CSS come from?

-Eventually, in 1994, Håkon Wium Lie proposed the concept of Cascading Style Sheets and first implemented it.
-CSS was first adopted by the browsers Internet Explorer 5 and NetScape Navigator.
-In our world of browser wars, if one browser supports or adopts a particular feature, then others will adopt it too, just to remain competitive.
-Once one browser had adopted CSS, it was just a matter of time until competing browsers got on board also.
+In 1994, Håkon Wium Lie proposed the concept of Cascading Style Sheets and was the first to implement it.
+CSS was then adopted by the Internet Explorer 5 and NetScape Navigator web browsers.
+Browsers are competitive, though, so once one browser supports or adopts a particular feature, then others will adopt it, too.
+Soon all the other browsers got on board.

 Is CSS a programming language?